DESTRealm/optionally/README.md

 ## Advanced Options: Optional Values!

 Value options aren't necessarily always in need of values.
-Sometimes values should be optional and have some intrinsic value even if they weren't specified.
+Sometimes values should be optional and options should have some intrinsic value even if they weren't specified.
+Optional values (and optional options) can be handled rather
-Optional values (and optional options) can be handled rather simply:
+simply:

 ```php